Greaby/greaby/README.md

 - 📰 You can read my articles on my [blog](https://greaby.co) (written in french)
 - 🎮 I stream game development on [Twitch](https://www.twitch.tv/greaby).
 I'm currently working on a game inspired by the old Windows game [Chip's Challenge](https://en.wikipedia.org/wiki/Chip%27s_Challenge).
 The idea is to create a Mario Maker-style level editor and let viewers create their own levels to discuss game design with them.
 - 🎵 I'm passionate about music.
-I play guitar, compose music, play with modular synthesizers and I love vinyls.
-You can find my music on [SoundCloud](https://soundcloud.com/lampyridael)
+I compose and play with modular synthesizers.
+You can listen to my music on [SoundCloud](https://soundcloud.com/lampyridael)
 - 🎲 I play Minecraft a lot.
 You can find me on the server "Les Difficiles Aventures".
 It's a private survival server in which we've been building a contemporary city since 2013.

 Find me on the web : [Bluesky](https://bsky.app/profile/greaby.co) | [Youtube](https://www.youtube.com/c/greaby) | [Twitch](https://www.twitch.tv/greaby) | [Itch.io](https://greaby.itch.io/) | [Discord](https://discord.com/invite/7Uvszt4)